 - Penalties applied need to be fair to all students committing a similar offence and, although the proportionality of penalties is taken into account, the range of possible outcomes may be limited.

-- Avoid speculation and unfounded comments or criticisms (of, for example, the invigilator's actions).
+- Avoid speculation and unfounded comments or criticisms (of, for example, the invigilator's motives or actions).

 Once the student has been interviewed (or their case considered in absentia), the School will be advised, via the outcome letter, of the result and whether any resit opportunity is to be permitted.
 In cases where a conduct matter has not been resolved in time for the resit diet, we advise students to take the resit so that they do not miss the opportunity, but on the understanding that their paper may not be marked if it is ultimately determined that they either did not need to take the resit, or were not permitted by the Assessors to do so.